 There are four different hikes to the top of this active volcano; one of the more common ones, La Grande Savane, starts in Le Prêcheur and takes about two hours.
-We decided not to do this one since Tom had done it twice already and too many people had told me the destination was better than the journey.
+We decided not to do this one since my partner had done it twice already and too many people had told me the destination was better than the journey.
 After some more reading, I found the Desiles hike the most interesting though slightly ambitious for someone who isn’t really into hiking—8 kilometres from Macouba and estimated to be four and a half hours, one-way.

 We settled on the L’Aileron hike: four hours and five kilometers, the most practical and direct with interesting things to see and a varied (but tortuous) terrain.
 It would give us the opportunity to walk along the both the 1902 and 1929 craters composed of volcanic ash and hardened lava, as well as La Caldeira, a cauldron-like pit, or caldera, formed by the collapse of land during the plinian eruptions (columns of gas and ash extending into the stratosphere) of 1929.